-As they were edging round a pool Diggle slipped, grabbed widely, and caught a bramble which as he fell ripped open his skin, tiny droplets of blood dripping over the plant.
-His murmur of 'Oh fudge' and the soft splash as he fell into the water sent even Shacklebolt spinning on his heel, wand drawn and ready for the worst.
+As they were edging round a pool Diggle slipped, grabbed widely and caught a bramble.
+As he fell it ripped open his skin, tiny droplets of blood dripping over the plant.
+His murmur of 'Oh fudge' and the soft splash as he fell into the water sent even Shacklebolt spinning on his heel, wand drawn.
 The sight of the tiny man, his vermilion robes pooling out around him as he sat chest deep in the freezing water somehow broke the tension though and as with a light laugh he scrambled out and cast a quick drying charm upon himself the others relaxed.

-The going was easier then, mentally at least, the rocks were still slippery, the spray cold and the path narrow, but some of the tension was gone.
+The going was easier then, mentally at least.
+The rocks were still slippery, the spray cold and the path narrow but the tension had lessened.
 At last Dumbledore paused, the edges of his deep purple robes fluttering in the breeze.
-Before them the way down the gorge became impassable, but just at the very edge, set a few feet above the water were a set of steps roughly hewn from the rock of the cliff which led up towards a narrow crack in the rock.
-Quickly walking up the steps Dumbledore teased aside the leafless briars and roots which crisscrossed the opening.
+Before them the way down the gorge became impassable, but just at the very edge, set a few feet above the water were a set of steps roughly hewn from the rock of the cliff.
+The steps led up towards a narrow crack in the rock.
+Dumbledore teased aside the leafless briars and roots which crisscrossed the opening.

-The others paled at the mention of blood magic, 'Er … no chance of getting through then?'
+The others paled at the mention of blood magic.
+'Er … no chance of getting through then?'
 Diggle's high voice broke in.

-Bill pointed to one of the greater runes, 'this one here?
+Bill pointed to one of the greater runes, 'This one here?
 It's the magic rune tirnor.
-It stands for unleashing and aging The thing is, its reversed so it's forcing a negative version of the magic inwards.
-Whoever built this place didn't build a fortress, they built a prison, a prison for eternity.
-Now normally we wouldn't have a chance, however,' he pulled a few rocks out of his pocket and winked, 'the goblins have developed pretty similar wards to this which they have around some of their vaults, you know the sort, you get sucked in, but you don't get out.
-Sometimes Gringott's branches have been lost and so cursebreakers have to go in to rescue what's been left behind.
+It stands for unleashing and aging.
+The thing is, its reversed.
+It's forcing a negative version of the magic inwards.
+Whoever built this place didn't build a fortress, they built a prison.
+Normally we wouldn't have a chance, however,' he pulled a few rocks out of his pocket and winked, 'the goblins have developed pretty similar wards to this.
+They're on some of their vaults: you get sucked in, but you don't get out.
+Sometimes Gringott's branches have been lost, so cursebreakers have to go in to rescue what's been left.
 This ward in particular has a weakness, namely that it's fuc …'